hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 2. Limitations of this model?

 ### Methods
-Participants on Facebook answered five tie strength questions for as many friends as possible within half an hour, ending up 2184 Facebook friendships rated.
+Participants on Facebook answered five tie strength questions for as many friends as possible within half an hour, ending up with 2184 Facebook friendships rated.

 The five questions are: How strong is the relationship, how comfortable to ask for a loan, how helpful if looking for job, how upset if unfriended, and how important to bring friend to a new channel if need be.
 (See Table 2)